hank-spankler/hank_spanklers_story_depository/smooth_spanky_h_poetry_corner.md

-hey baby, I notice you've been blue these days just wish that I could make it go away to be a little lifeline, to be enough to get you through so open up a vein and then I'll tell you what we're gonna do
+hey baby, I notice you've been blue these days just wish that I could make it go away to be a little lifeline, to be enough to get you through so open up a vein and then I'll tell you what you're gonna do, you'll

 suck the life right out of me
 just how I show my love you see